-The selection of the park location was informed by a Relocation Analysis conducted by ERA (see appendix C), which reviewed three proposed locations for heritage conservation, provision for views, and potential for placemaking.
+The Station Square location was deemed similarly appropriate in a Relocation Analysis conducted by ERA (see Appendix C), which reviewed three proposed locations for heritage conservation, provision for views, and potential for placemaking.

-The Water Tower is proposed to be retained and relocated to the neighbourhood park in order to conserve its value amid a changed context and setting.
+The Water Tower is proposed to be retained and relocated to Station Square in order to conserve its value amid a changed context and setting.

-The appended Relocation

-Analysis reviews three

-proposed locations for heritage

-conservation, provision of views,

-and potential for placemaking.
+The appended Relocation Analysis reviews three proposed locations for heritage conservation, provision of views, and potential for placemaking.